 The value of Queensland’s milk production at the farm gate is $340 million per year, after processing for drinking milk and manufactured products this value increases to $1.1 billion per year.

-Within the region there are seven major processing plants operated by Lion Nathan, Lactalis and Norco and more than 50 boutique processing factories.
+Within the region there are seven major processing plants operated by Bega, Lactalis and Norco and more than 50 boutique processing factories.
 When combined, dairy farmers and manufacturing employees account for more than 3,000 people.
 Investment by dairy farmers amount to over $2.1 billion in farms, cattle and equipment.